FireDynamics/fdsgeogen/README.md

 FDS is a widely used fire and smoke spread simulation tool.
 Its input file format (FORTRAN namelist format) is based on absolute numbers, e.g. geometry information.

-A tentative documentation is provided here: https://cst.version.fz-juelich.de/l.arnold/fdsgeogen/wikis/home
+A tentative documentation is provided here:

+https://cst.version.fz-juelich.de/l.arnold/fdsgeogen/wikis/home

+An introduction talk (including examples) given at the FDS user group meeting 2015 in Berlin is located in

+resources/talks/2015.11.12._FDS_User_Meeting_Berlin

 For any kind of questions or support, please contact firesim@fz-juelich.de, or create an account at